evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Each of the top 10 has contributed over 13K, highlighting a concentrated group of high-value buyers
 - These customers present an opportunity for premium loyalty programs and tailored offers

+  This query identifies the top 10 highest-spending customers, showing who contributes most revenue and where they are from.
 ```sql
  Most Valuable Customers by Spend
 SELECT TOP 10